-A look in the rearview mirror: top 9 mobility data topics on people’s minds in 2020
+The top 9 mobility data topics on people’s minds in 2020

+Of course, with a worldwide pandemic and stay-at-home guidelines in place for most of the year, the answer is “yes.”
 In 2020, people have been most interested in how driving behaviors are rapidly evolving, and how this might influence their business.

 Arity research shows how many trips per day per vehicle people were taking in January 2020 compared to March 10 through March 22, 2020.
 A dramatic drop in daily trips occurred on March 10 and the numbers continued to fall over the next 12 days.
-Arity also compared trip distance from January to March 2020 to the same period in 2019.
-The differences are dramatic.

 By the end of April 2020, Arity had dug deeper into driving data to discover that people had decreased their driving up to two weeks prior to any states issuing a shelter-in-place advisory.
 What’s more, certain subsets of people began driving more year over year, compared to February of 2020.
-Traffic patterns began to level out, too: weekdays and weekend traffic patterns started to look the same.
+Traffic patterns began to level out, too; weekdays and weekend traffic patterns started to look the same.

 By early August 2020, Arity data showed that some of the new driving behaviors and impacts on businesses due to new driving behaviors were likely here to stay.
 New commuter habits and evolving mindsets about what is “safe” are changing, and 25% of American drivers who were surveyed did not plan to return to their previous modes of transportation.

 We explored how telematics and smartphones can offer insurance companies a new business model.
 In this blog post, we showed how insurance companies can develop more meaningful engagements with customers.

 What is mobility data, anyway, and how can it help businesses?
 This question was on top of people’s minds in 2020, and this article provides a helpful modern definition of mobility data and how it can be translated into meaningful and actionable insights for businesses, including within the sharing economy.
 In one key point, it discusses the need for mobility data to be able to distinguish between passenger and driver.